shapeoko/Shapeoko_2/Instructions/01_electronics.md

 ![Tools](tPictures/so_e_tools_4.jpg)

-* Wire stripper (for 20--22 gauge wire)
+* Wire stripper (for 20–22 gauge wire)
 * 3/32" (medium size jeweler's) flat blade screwdriver
 * 1/8" (fine tip) flat blade screwdriver
 * Wire cutters
 * #2 Phillips or 9/32" flat blade screwdriver
 * (optional and not shown) Multimeter for testing continuity

 The terminal blocks use a combination screw which will accept either a Phillips or flat blade screwdriver.
-There is a custom driver  which incorporates both and makes a compleat connection w/ the screw head, but that degree of torque is not needed in this application.
+(There is a custom driver which incorporates both and makes a compleat connection with the screw head, but that degree of torque is not needed in this application.)

 ##Connect Arduino
 Now that we have everything gathered up, you should find yourself with a setup similar to this: